The cocktail shaker: a bartender's best friend

 Before cocktail shakers, drinks were simply tossed back and forth between 2 glasses

-At the House of Bols, our favourite shaker is the Tin on tin shaker
+At the House of Bols, our favorite shaker is the Tin on tin shaker

 The cocktail shaker.
 The most characteristic bartending tool, available in many shapes and sizes, it's essential behind any bar.
 The Boston shaker, the Cobbler shaker, the French shaker all have their own distinct history and have been around for a very long time.
 Let's dive into the world of cocktail shakers so you can start to assemble your perfect cocktail shaker set!